Matthew Vines, Executive Director

 Matthew Vines is the founder and Executive Director of The Reformation Project.
 He is also the author of God and the Gay Christian: The Biblical Case in Support of Same-Sex Relationships, published by Convergent Books in 2014.

 In 2012, Matthew delivered a speech at a church in his hometown of Wichita, Kansas, making the case that Christians should affirm gay Christians and their marriage relationships.
 His speech went viral, having been seen more than a million times and leading to a feature story in The New York Times.
 In 2013, Matthew launched The Reformation Project to equip and empower Christians to advocate for LGBTQ inclusion in their faith communities.
 He speaks regularly at churches, universities, and conferences across the country.

 Amelia Markham, Organizing and Programs Coordinator

-Amelia Markham grew up in Destin, Florida, and is a graduate of Columbia International University in Columbia, S.C., where she earned her B.S. in intercultural studies and Bible.
-Although coming out prevented her from launching right into local church ministry, Amelia went on to work in international relief and LGBTQ advocacy as the director of outreach for the non-profit Planting Peace in Topeka, Kansas.
-There, she facilitated operations and programming for their most prominent project, the Equality House, which is better known as the little rainbow house directly across the street from America’s most notorious hate group, The Westboro Baptist Church.
-Amelia now resides in Atlanta, Georgia, where she spends most of her time building a grassroots network of LGBTQ Christians and allies while attempting to navigate what it means to be an LGBTQ person of faith with mixed-Asian American/Native Hawai'ian ancestry and a "for better or for worse" kind of love for the Southeast.
+Amelia Markham grew up in Destin, Florida, and is a graduate of Columbia International University in Columbia, S.C., where they earned their B.S. in intercultural studies and Bible.
+Although coming out prevented them from launching right into local church ministry, Amelia went on to work in international relief and LGBTQ advocacy as the director of outreach for the non-profit Planting Peace in Topeka, Kansas.
+Amelia joined TRP in 2015 and resides in Atlanta, Georgia where they are pursuing an MDiv at Columbia Theological Seminary and working to grow the grassroots network of other LGBTQ Christians and allies who hope to reimagine the church as a safer and more inclusive place for all people.
+Amelia identifies as a theology nerd and feels passionate about determining what it means to be a trans person of faith with mixed-Asian American/Native Hawai'ian ancestry and a "for better or for worse" kind of love for the Southeast.

 Sara Renn, Operations Director